-Wash the prawns and cut into half cross-section-wise.
-Then add 1/4 tsp each of sugar and salt to the cut prawns and set aside for 10 minutes.
+Peel and devein the prawns (watch this video), then wash the prawns and cut them into half.
+Next, add 1/4 tsp each of sugar and salt to the cut prawns and set aside for 10 minutes.

 When the water is boiling, put in the macaroni and boil for about 10 mins with the lid on, but leaving a gap.

 Then turn off the heat, cover the pot completely and leave the macaroni to steep in the pot for 15 mins to continue cooking.
 After 15 minutes, drain the macaroni using a sieve, then transfer to a bowl and set aside.

 In a wok, add 2 tsp of oil and 1 tsp of chopped garlic, and fry the garlic over medium high heat until aromatic.